dalgwen/openhab-addons/bundles/org.openhab.automation.java223/README.md

 ## Generated helper library

 The helper library is totally optional, but you should seriously consider using it, as it will make your code experience much more streamlined.
-It consists of two parts: dynamically .java generated files, and a JAR file with some already compiled class.
+It consists of two parts: dynamically .java generated files, and a JAR file with some already compiled classes.

 If you do not want to use the helper library, you can completely disable it by setting the `enableHelper` setting to `false`.
 Nothing (code, lib) will be generated/copied in the lib directory.

 ### Java dynamic classes

 The Java223 bundle generates some ready-to-use library classes in the `automation\lib\java` directory.
-These classes are dynamic and contains information about your openHAB setup.
+These classes are dynamic and contain information about your openHAB setup.

 You will get several java files in the package `helper.generated` :

-- Items.java : contains all your items name as static String, and label as their javadoc.
+- Items.java: contains all your item names as static String and label as their Javadoc.
 Also contains methods to directly get the Item, casted to the right Class. (see [example](#itemsandthings))
-- Things.java : contains all your Thing UID as static String, with label as their javadoc.
+- Things.java: contains all your Thing UID as static String, with label as their Javadoc.
 Also contains methods to directly get the Thing. (see [example](#itemsandthings))
-- Actions.java : contains strongly typed, ready to use methods, to get the actions available on your things. (see [example](#actions))
+- Actions.java: contains strongly typed, ready to use methods, to get the actions available on your things. (see [example](#actions))
 <a id="java223script"></a>
-- Java223Script.java : this abstract class will come **very** handy.
-In fact, it is so handy that all your scripts should inherit it !
+- Java223Script.java: this abstract class will come **very** handy.
+In fact, it is so handy that all your scripts should inherit it!
 It already contains all openHAB inputs variables, as well as some other useful shortcuts.
 Take a look at it.

-As these files are no more, no less, standard Java223 library files, and you can of course use them as candidates for auto-injection in your script.
+As these files are no more, no less, standard Java223 library files, and you can, of course, use them as candidates for auto-injection in your script.
 Be careful though, do not use the variable names `items`, `things`, or `actions`, as they are already reserved as openHAB input values for the ItemRegistry, ThingsRegistry, and ScriptThingActions respectively.
 As a reference, in the super handy Java223Script helper abstract class, we are using `_items`, `_things`, `_actions` for them.

-**Tip : all your scripts, *including libraries*, can extend the `Java223Script` class.
+**Tip: all your scripts, *including libraries*, can extend the `Java223Script` class.
 This way they will automatically obtain easy access to all openHAB inputs, to some shortcuts, etc.**

 <a id="helperrules"></a>